How to Fix the Aux Input in My Car

 Method 1:

 To fix this problem, you need to replace the entire cord from one end all the way down to where it plugs into your iPhone.
-You may not be able to find a replacement cord and, in some cases, have had success by buying an auxiliary cable on Amazon for $15 -40 dollars depending on how long you want it (usually between six feet and 20 feet).
+You may not be able to find a replacement cord and, in some cases, have had success by buying an auxiliary cable on Amazon for $15 -40 dollars, depending on how long you want it (usually between six feet and 20 feet).
 Put the electrical tape around any exposed wires to make sure there are no short circuits.

 Method 2:

 If your headphone jack is what’s not working on your car stereo, then you can try fixing it by either buying a new cord or trying out this trick from Life Hacker where you pour rubbing alcohol into the headphones jack and use compressed air to clean off any dirt or debris that may have built up inside of it.
+This method is not recommended for the aux input jack, as it could cause further damage.

 Method 3: